U.S. says 'one China' policy should not be used as bargaining chip

 Bolton has said the next U.S. president should take bolder steps to halt China' military aggressiveness in the South and East China seas and consider a "diplomatic ladder of escalation" that could lead to restoring full diplomatic recognition of Taiwan.

-(Additional reporting by David Brunnstrom, Jonathan Landay, Doina Chiacu and Eric Walsh; Writing by Matt Spetalnick a Chiacu; Editing by Chizu Nomiyama and by Jonathan Oatis)
+(Additional reporting by David Brunnstrom, Jonathan Landay, Doina Chiacu, Eric Walsh, and Michael Martina; Writing by Matt Spetalnick; Editing by Chizu Nomiyama, Jonathan Oatis and Lincoln Feast)